 - We did an interesting cultural tour of the Mto Wa Mbu village.

 The six highlights of our safari in Tanzania

 Choosing the highlights of the safari is hard.
 Very hard.
 Seeing those animals in the wild – and so many of them – was incredible.

 We were lucky enough to spot the Big Five – the most difficult animals to hunt on foot in Africa (the lion, the leopard, the elephant, the buffalo and the rhinoceros) – although the rhinoceros we saw was far away.
 But my favourite encounter – and discovery! – of the safari was the dik-dik: a tiny cute antelope (smaller than some dogs).

-While the boys would speak more about the cheetah hunting, I agreed with the other girl of our group that the lion cubs playing were our highlight of the trip from an animal point of view.
+While the boys would speak more about the cheetah hunting, I agreed with the other girl in our group that the lion cubs playing were our highlight of the trip from an animal point of view.

 It was special to explore Serengeti which had been on my bucket list for a little while.
-But from a landscape and atmosphere perspective, if I have to pick only one highlight, I would choose Lake Manyara.
+But from a landscape and atmosphere perspective, if I had to pick only one highlight, I would choose Lake Manyara.
 It is a beautiful and calm place with many different species of animals meeting there for refreshment.
-I enjoy the time we spent there, watching all these animals evolving together in such a peaceful atmosphere.
+I enjoyed the time we spent there, watching all these animals evolve together in such a peaceful atmosphere.

 Our visit to the Maasai village didn’t meet our expectations.

-It was not planned and a last-minute request from the group.
+It was not planned and was a last-minute request from the group.
 I usually research activities of this type to ensure they are done in an ethical way, but it wasn’t possible on the go.
 But as my group insisted on doing it despite my objections, I had to go with the flow.